tylerharter/cs301-projects/fall19/p10/stage1.md

-# Stage 1: The World Wide Web and World Wide Geography
+# Stage 1: Web and Pandas

 In this stage, you will write code to scrape some data from a webpage, save it in json format, load the data to Pandas DataFrames,